-Discusses the formation, physical properties, chemical properties and management of soils emphasizing
+Discusses the formation, physical properties, chemical properties and management of soils emphasizing conditions that affect plant growth.
+The principles of soil fertility and practice of fertilizer use is also discussed.

 HLT 260 / HLT 2160 - Plant Propagation 4 credits

 Teaches seed and vegetative plant propagation techniques, the biology underlying modern plant propagation practices, and their application in commercial plant production.